CaptnDc/home-profile/README.md

       ## 👨‍💻 About My Transition & Mission

-      **I am Charles**, a recently graduated **Lawyer** making a strategic career shift into the world of **Software Development and System Administration**.
+      I am **Charles**, a recently graduated **Lawyer** making a strategic career shift into the world of **Software Development and System Administration**.
 My background provides a unique perspective—I approach code with a focus on logic, structure, and problem-solving, much like interpreting complex statutes.

-      My goal is to blend legal precision with technological innovation, focusing on areas like **RegTech (Regulatory Technology)**, **Data Privacy**, and **System Automation**.
+My goal is to blend legal precision with technological innovation, focusing on areas like **RegTech** (Regulatory Technology), **Data Privacy**, and **System Automation**.

       ### 💡 What I'm Focused On:
-      * **Programming Logic:** Deepening my command of **Python** for backend logic, scripting, and data manipulation.
+      * 💻 **Programming Logic:** Deepening my command of Python for backend logic, scripting, and data manipulation.
-      * **Self-Hosting & Automation:** Building resilient, efficient, and cost-effective home infrastructure.
+      * 🏡 **Self-Hosting & Automation:** Building resilient, efficient, and cost-effective home infrastructure.
-      * **LegalTech Exploration:** Developing an understanding of how technology can streamline legal processes and compliance.
+      * ⚖️ **LegalTech Exploration:** Developing an understanding of how technology can streamline legal processes and compliance.
-      * **DevOps Fundamentals:** Grasping the core concepts of CI/CD, deployment, and cloud infrastructure.
+      * ⚙️ **DevOps Fundamentals:** Grasping the core concepts of CI/CD, deployment, and cloud infrastructure.

     </td>
     <td width="40%" valign="top">